surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Make our CMake file more modular for various library and test inclusion
   * Replace CriticalSection with `std::mutex`
   * A far more complete implementation of `std::filesystem` for systems which don't have it (macOS < 10.15 basically)
+  * Refactor our CMake implementation so shared code is compiled into static libraries
+  * Revamp the mechanism by which Surge internal IDs and Surge plugin IDs are mapped, allowing an easier future expansion of the parameter set (Actual parameter set expansion coming in 1.9).
+  * LFO and S&H oscillator have independent RNGs, avoiding problem with global seeds